 Not only has it destroyed your property it could be very dangerous for your new puppy.

 The good thing is this chewing phase won’t last forever!

-Nipping, chewing, biting starts as soon as you get your puppy but gets worse around 3-4 months old when they are teething.
-They start to loose their baby teeth (they have about 28) then their adult teeth will come in (about 42) and it can be painful.
+Nipping, chewing, biting start as soon as you get your puppy but gets worse around 3-4 months old when they are teething.
+They start to lose their baby teeth (they have about 28) then their adult teeth will come in (about 42) and it can be painful.
 Chewing is a way for puppies to relieve that pain.

 Once puppies get their adult teeth around 6 months old the chewing should decrease.

 The best way to combat this is going to be to control your puppy’s environment.
 You need to completely puppy-proof their area and DO NOT allow them access to other areas without supervision until this stage is over and you are confident they will not be chewing up your things.